Privacy Policy

 17. Amendments

-18. Privacy Notice for European Citizens
+18. Privacy notice for European citizens

 Legal rights Your rights under the GDPR

-The right to data portability Gadget Advisor must allow you to transfer and reuse your personal data for your own purposes on different platforms.
+The right to data portability Belwi must allow you to transfer and reuse your personal data for your own purposes on different platforms.
 Please contact our team by submitting a ticket if you would like to receive additional information on how to transfer your data elsewhere.
 This right only applies to personal data that you have provided to us as a data controller.

-The right to withdraw consent If you have given us your consent to process your data, but then change your mind, you have the right to withdraw your consent at any time and Gadget Advisor must stop processing your data.
+The right to withdraw consent If you have given us your consent to process your data, but then change your mind, you have the right to withdraw your consent at any time and Belwi must stop processing your data.
 If you wish to withdraw your consent, please contact our team by submitting a ticket.

-19. Legitimate purposes for collecting your PII
+19. Legitimate Purposes for Collecting Your PII

 The following are the specific legitimate purposes for which we may use your PII:

-• Contract administration: we may use your PII to (1) negotiate, execute, renew and/or manage a contract with you; (2) process billing information and payments related thereto; and/or (3) communicate with you regarding the foregoing (including sending (legal) notices)
+• Contract Administration: We may use your PII to (1) negotiate, execute, renew and/or manage a contract with you; (2) process billing information and payments related thereto; and/or (3) communicate with you regarding the foregoing (including sending (legal) notices).

-• Use of the Platform: we may use your PII to (1) enable you to enjoy using and easily navigate the Platform; and/or (2) better understand your needs and interests.
+• Use of the Platform: We may use your PII to (1) enable you to enjoy using and easily navigate the Platform; and/or (2) better understand your needs and interests.

 Please note that all legitimate purposes will be taken with minimal amounts of additional processing.

-20. PII Retention
+20. Retention of IIP

-Gadget Advisor will only retain your PII for as long as necessary.
+Belwi will only retain your PII for as long as necessary.
 We will retain your PII:

-For any legally required duration
+• For any legally required duration.

 • When you request to remove, delete or modify any of your PII stored with us.

-21. Transfer of PII outside the EEC
+21. Transfer of IIP out of the EEC

-22. Data sharing with third parties
+22. Exchange of data with third parties

-All Data Processors have entered into binding agreements with us to ensure that your rights to your PII are respected.
+All data processors have entered into binding agreements with us to ensure that your rights to your PII are respected.

-23. Contact Information
+23. Contact information

 If you have any questions or need additional information regarding our information collection practices, please contact us.

 II.
-REMOVING YOUR INFORMATION
+DELETE YOUR INFORMATION

 With each deletion request, you must list the information you wish to delete exactly as indicated.

-You can make a deletion request by submitting a ticket, label the first line of the ticket with the following, “Deletion request: your full name and account name”.
+You can make a deletion request by submitting a ticket, label the first line of the ticket with the following: “Deletion request: your full name and account name”.

-ADDITIONAL RIGHTS FOR CEE USERS
+ADDITIONAL RIGHTS FOR EEC USERS

 If you reside in the European Economic Community (EEC) or if you are a citizen of the EEC, you are granted additional rights to your information.

-Right of access You have the right to access your information at any time.
+The right of access You have the right to access your information at any time.

 If you wish to exercise any of these additional rights with respect to your PII, we will be happy to assist you.

 III.
-COOKIES POLICY
+Belwi COOKIES POLICY

-In this section, you will find information about how and why we use “Cookies” to improve our service and your web experience.
+In this section, you will find information about how and why we use cookies to improve our service and your web experience.

 What are cookies?